eusebiedev/eusebiedev/README.md

 ### What I'm currently studying to build on the foundation I received from Epicodus:
 - udemy: React - The Complete Guide
 - Code with Mosh: The Complete React Testing Course
 - Continuing the freeCodeCamp online curriculum.
 Earned 2 certificates thus far!
 Deep in the Front End development course now.
-Highly recommend joinging the 2024 Discord edition of the 100 Days of Code Challenge.
+Highly recommend joining the 2024 Discord edition of the 100 Days of Code Challenge.
 The community is wonderful, engaging and an amazing resource to contribute to and be a part of.

 ### Post graduation certifications & more:
 - July '24, Code with Mosh: Mastering Javascript Unit Testing